maxxk/programming-languages/presentations/03-Specification-Syntax.md

   $L_{wt} ∖ L_{c}$ — "typing gap", well-typed programs which throw errors in run-time

 It is obvious that for almost every practical ("Turing complete") programming language $L_{c}$ is unbounded.
-For the modern languages, $L_{wf}$ is usually context-free or some subset of context-free languages (Deterministic Context-Free Languages, unambiguous languages which can be accepted by deterministic pushdown automaton and therefore can be parsed in $O(n)$).
+For modern languages $L_{wf}$ is usually context-free or some subset of context-free languages (Deterministic Context-Free Languages, unambiguous languages which can be accepted by deterministic pushdown automaton and therefore can be parsed in $O(n)$).

 $L_{wt}$ may be decidable, but usually decidability is not proven.
-Compiler freezes may be caused by undecidability of type checking.
+Undecidability of typechecking may cause compiler freezes.

 # Lexical analysis
 ## List\<Char\> ⟶ List\<Token\>

-Traditionally decision problem of $L_{wf}$ -membership (well-formedness of a program) is split by two parts:
+We can split the decision problem of $L_{wf}$ -membership (well-formedness of a program) by two parts:

 1. lexical analysis transforms a sequence of characters to a sequence of tokens (marked groups of characters, like identifiers, integers, etc.):